BWX Technologies (NYSE:BWXT) Hits New 1-Year High Following Dividend Announcement

-Shares of BWX Technologies, Inc. (NYSE:BWXT) hit a new 52-week high during mid-day trading on Tuesday following a dividend announcement from the company.
-The company traded as high as $68.68 and last traded at $67.18, with a volume of 310429 shares changing hands.
+BWX Technologies, Inc. (NYSE:BWXT) shares hit a new 52-week high on Tuesday after the company announced a dividend.
+The stock traded as high as $68.68 and last traded at $67.18, with a volume of 310429 shares changing hands.
 The stock had previously closed at $67.27.

 The newly announced dividend which will be paid on Wednesday, June 9th.
-Shareholders of record on Wednesday, May 19th will be paid a dividend of $0.21 per share.
-The ex-dividend date of this dividend is Tuesday, May 18th.
-This represents a $0.84 annualized dividend and a dividend yield of 1.28%.
-BWX Technologies’s dividend payout ratio is currently 32.06%.
+Investors of record on Wednesday, May 19th will be given a $0.21 dividend.
+The ex-dividend date is Tuesday, May 18th.
+This represents a $0.84 dividend on an annualized basis and a yield of 1.28%.
+BWX Technologies’s dividend payout ratio is presently 32.06%.

-Several equities research analysts have issued reports on the stock.
-Maxim Group raised their price target on shares of BWX Technologies from $75.00 to $80.00 and gave the stock a “buy” rating in a research note on Wednesday, April 14th.
-Robert W. Baird cut shares of BWX Technologies from an “outperform” rating to a “neutral” rating and set a $70.00 price target on the stock. in a research note on Thursday, January 7th.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-BWX Technologies has an average rating of “Buy” and a consensus target price of $71.40.
+A number of analysts recently issued reports on BWXT shares.
+Robert W. Baird downgraded BWX Technologies from an “outperform” rating to a “neutral” rating and set a $70.00 price target for the company. in a research report on Thursday, January 7th.
+Maxim Group lifted their target price on BWX Technologies from $75.00 to $80.00 and gave the company a “buy” rating in a research note on Wednesday, April 14th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+BWX Technologies currently has a consensus rating of “Buy” and a consensus target price of $71.40.

-BWX Technologies (NYSE:BWXT) last posted its quarterly earnings results on Sunday, May 2nd.
-The technology company reported $0.73 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.71 by $0.02.
-BWX Technologies had a net margin of 13.27% and a return on equity of 61.50%.
-The firm had revenue of $528.00 million for the quarter, compared to analyst estimates of $531.68 million.
-During the same quarter last year, the firm posted $0.79 earnings per share.
-BWX Technologies’s revenue for the quarter was down 2.6% compared to the same quarter last year.
-Sell-side analysts anticipate that BWX Technologies, Inc. will post 3 earnings per share for the current year.
+BWX Technologies (NYSE:BWXT) last announced its quarterly earnings results on Sunday, May 2nd.
+The technology company reported $0.73 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.71 by $0.02.
+BWX Technologies had a return on equity of 61.50% and a net margin of 13.27%.
+The company had revenue of $528.00 million during the quarter, compared to the consensus estimate of $531.68 million.
+During the same period in the previous year, the company posted $0.79 earnings per share.
+BWX Technologies’s revenue for the quarter was down 2.6% on a year-over-year basis.
+As a group, equities analysts expect that BWX Technologies, Inc. will post 3 EPS for the current fiscal year.

-In related news, CFO David S. Black sold 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 8th.
-The shares were sold at an average price of $67.34, for a total value of $67,340.00.
-Following the transaction, the chief financial officer now owns 72,967 shares in the company, valued at $4,913,597.78.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Insiders sold 3,300 shares of company stock worth $205,752 in the last 90 days.
-0.46% of the stock is currently owned by insiders.
+In other news, CFO David S. Black sold 1,000 shares of the company’s stock in a transaction that occurred on Thursday, February 11th.
+The stock was sold at an average price of $57.24, for a total transaction of $57,240.00.
+Following the completion of the transaction, the chief financial officer now directly owns 68,551 shares of the company’s stock, valued at approximately $3,923,859.24.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Over the last ninety days, insiders have sold 3,300 shares of company stock valued at $205,752.
+Corporate insiders own 0.46% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-BlackRock Inc. raised its stake in shares of BWX Technologies by 0.5% during the fourth quarter.
-BlackRock Inc. now owns 5,114,285 shares of the technology company’s stock valued at $308,289,000 after purchasing an additional 23,836 shares during the period.
-Boston Partners raised its stake in shares of BWX Technologies by 64.1% during the fourth quarter.
-Boston Partners now owns 3,444,364 shares of the technology company’s stock valued at $207,625,000 after purchasing an additional 1,345,386 shares during the period.
-Cooke & Bieler LP raised its stake in shares of BWX Technologies by 16.5% during the fourth quarter.
-Cooke & Bieler LP now owns 2,120,594 shares of the technology company’s stock valued at $127,829,000 after purchasing an additional 300,839 shares during the period.
-Cardinal Capital Management LLC CT raised its stake in shares of BWX Technologies by 12.2% during the fourth quarter.
-Cardinal Capital Management LLC CT now owns 1,584,532 shares of the technology company’s stock valued at $95,516,000 after purchasing an additional 172,555 shares during the period.
-Finally, Artisan Partners Limited Partnership increased its stake in shares of BWX Technologies by 2.5% in the fourth quarter.
-Artisan Partners Limited Partnership now owns 853,842 shares of the technology company’s stock worth $51,470,000 after buying an additional 21,010 shares during the last quarter.
-Institutional investors own 96.05% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. increased its position in shares of BWX Technologies by 45.9% during the first quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 7,761 shares of the technology company’s stock worth $512,000 after purchasing an additional 2,441 shares in the last quarter.
+M&T Bank Corp lifted its stake in shares of BWX Technologies by 4.5% in the 1st quarter.
+M&T Bank Corp now owns 32,501 shares of the technology company’s stock valued at $2,144,000 after purchasing an additional 1,395 shares during the last quarter.
+Bridges Investment Management Inc. lifted its stake in shares of BWX Technologies by 66.5% in the 1st quarter.
+Bridges Investment Management Inc. now owns 129,835 shares of the technology company’s stock valued at $8,561,000 after purchasing an additional 51,870 shares during the last quarter.
+Total Clarity Wealth Management Inc. acquired a new stake in BWX Technologies in the 1st quarter valued at about $77,000.
+Finally, Envestnet Asset Management Inc. raised its position in BWX Technologies by 0.9% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 126,841 shares of the technology company’s stock valued at $8,364,000 after purchasing an additional 1,106 shares in the last quarter.
+Hedge funds and other institutional investors own 96.05% of the company’s stock.

 About BWX Technologies (NYSE:BWXT)